✓ Plan and book your perfect crossing – simple, fast, and reliable

 For us personally, Seoul turned out to be the most practical option.

-Ferries rarely appear in flight search engines, but they can solve the final leg of the journey surprisingly well.
+Ferries rarely appear in flight search engines, but they can solve the final part of the journey surprisingly well.

 Our route: Bangkok → Seoul → London → ferry to the Netherlands